My rod was damaged in shipping, what do I do?

 I ordered online, how can I return or exchange something?

 Any online orders can be returned or exchanged within 30 days of purchase.
 If we sent a wrong item accidentally or if an item arrived damaged, just let us know, we will cover the return shipping and get the correct item sent to you.
 If you need to return or exchange an item for other reasons, we will gladly process your request, however the customer will be responsible for the return shipping and any subsequent shipping charges, if applicable.
-Keep in mind, all returned or exchanged items must still be in "like new" condition.
+Keep in mind, all returned or exchanged items must still be in "new" condition.
 Any items that appear used or dirty will not be accepted for returns or exchanges.
+If you are electing to return an item, a refund will be granted for the price of the item once the item is received.

 Do your rods come with a warranty?